lombord/WiniPost/README.md

 📊 DataBase:
 - SQLite

-Im also gonna use frontend framework such as Vue or React

 ## ✅ Usage

-In order to run the webapp you should download and install all the libraries in requirements.txt file
+In order to run the app you should download and install libraries in requirements.txt file

 ### Command